adsabs/adsabs.github.io/about/awards.md

 This page describes some of the awards presented to the NASA Astrophysics Data System and to individual team members highlighting the importance of the ADS services to the scientific community.

-The **Special Libraries Association** awarded the 2016 Physics, Astronomy and Mathematics Achievement Award to **Donna Thompson** for outstanding contributions to the division and her professional work at the ADS marked by distinction and dedication to librarianship in astronomy and physics.
+The **Special Libraries Association** awarded the [2016 Physics, Astronomy and Mathematics Achievement Award](http://pam.sla.org/2016/08/2016-pam-awards/) to **Donna Thompson** for outstanding contributions to the division and her professional work at the ADS marked by distinction and dedication to librarianship in astronomy and physics.

 **Minor Planet 69287 was named Gunthereichhorn** for G&uuml;nther Eichhorn who developed and managed the Astrophysics Data System from 1992-2007.
-(From **Minor Planet Circular 95804**, 2015/09/28)
+(From **Minor Planet Circular 95804**, 2015/09/28, available [online](https://minorplanetcenter.net/iau/ECS/MPCArchive/2015/MPC_20150928.pdf).)

 The **NASA Astrophysics Archival Senior Review Panel** ranked ADS first among 6 projects in its 2008 assessment.
 "ADS is so extensively used by the entire professional astronomy community that it is hard to imagine existing without it," commented the panel.
 The [full report is available](https://smd-prod.s3.amazonaws.com/science-red/s3fs-public/atoms/files/ApArchSR-2008_final.pdf).